 To simplify the pre-season preparation we have drawn up a small chart.
 The chart indicates servicing points to be performed by you and your dealer.
-If these services are performed as suggested, your vehicle will give many hours of fun.

 IMPORTANT: Observe all Warnings and Cautions mentioned throughout this manual which are pertinent to the item being checked.
 When component conditions seem less than satisfactory, replace with genuine Bombardier parts or suitable equivalents.